 The Committee's Purpose

-The purposes of the Committee are to assist the Board in discharging its responsibilities with regard to executive compensation; periodically review nonexecutive Director compensation; oversee the general compensation philosophy, policy, and programs of Schlumberger; serve as the administrative Committee under Schlumberger’s stock plans and review and discuss with management the Company’s report to stockholders on executive compensation.
+The purposes of the Committee are to assist the Board in discharging its responsibilities with regard to executive compensation; periodically review nonexecutive director compensation; oversee the general compensation philosophy, policy, and programs of Schlumberger; serve as the administrative Committee under Schlumberger’s stock plans and review and discuss with management Schlumberger’s report to stockholders on executive compensation.